 Best Ways to Measure and Increase Marketing ROI

-Calculating Return on Investment (ROI), during the marketing planning process, is critical for any business or association.
+Calculating Return on Investment (ROI), during the marketing planning process is critical.
 Aside from the fiduciary reasoning, ROI is a tool that you should always utilize.
 It helps prioritize marketing investments and base that investment on actual results, as it relates to the campaign goal.

 The ROI calculation for marketing initiatives has to be as flexible and dynamic, as marketing itself.
 You must calculate the ROI on a corporate aggregate marketing spend, as a whole.
 However, it’s important to drill down further into ROI for incremental investments—which is the calculation of additional returns/additional spend.
 You must also ask, “what is my expected return on just this incremental investment?”